freestackinitiative/coop_sql_notebooks/COOP SQL 101 - Theory - Intro to Databases and Relational Databases.md

 ![Tables, columns, and rows delineated in a chart](assets/tables-columns-rows.png)

 In relational databases, our data is stored in a tabular structure called a relation.
-However, it is much more common to refer to relations as tables, so going forward, we will be using the terms interchangeably. **Tables are 2-dimensional structures that store data in rows and columns**.
+However, it is much more common to refer to relations as tables.
+We will be using the terms interchangeably. **Tables are 2-dimensional structures that store data in rows and columns**.

-**Each table typically represents an "entity" or some "thing" we would like to model**.
+**Each table typically represents an "entity" or some "thing" we would like to model in our database**.
 Using our ERD example from earlier, an `Apprentice` would be considered an entity.

 **Columns represent attributes about an entity**.
 Continuing with our example, some attributes of an `Apprentice` includes their `FirstName` and their `CohortID`.